hhd-dev/hhd/readme.md

   - Safe, as it is the method used by manufacturers (provided you stay within limits).

 ## Installation Instructions
-You can install the latest stable version of `hhd` from AUR or PyPi.
+You can install the latest stable version of `hhd` from PyPi (recommended), AUR, or COPR.
+The easiest way to use Handheld Daemon is to install Bazzite which comes pre-installed with the latest version and all required kernel fixes for supported devices, see [here](#bazzite).

 > To ensure the gyro of the Legion Go with AMD SFH runs smoothly,
 > a udev rule is included that disables the use of the accelerometer by the